 i think i signedup for the mailing list . can u confirm that?

 I think I just signed up for Epicodus’ mailing list, but I'm not sure I did it correctly.
-Would you mind quickly confirming that [email address] is on your list?
+Would you mind quickly confirming that I am on your list?

 Thanks so much!

 Again, an opening greeting and closing statement create a much more friendly tone.
 Correct spelling and grammar also make the message more professional, and easy to understand.

 To ensure you can communicate professionally via email before continuing the program, and eventually while contacting real companies in your job search and internship process, we require you submit a sample email for assessment by Friday of week four.
 Here's how it works:

 You'll write an email to your teacher explaining why you should be invited to continue after week 5.
 Your ability to continue the program won't be determined by the reasons included in this email - this assignment is only evaluating your email writing skills.

 You will not email this to your teacher; instead, you'll submit a link to a Google Doc containing the subject and text of your sample email through Epicenter, like we do code reviews.
 You can complete and submit this assignment any time before the 5:00pm Friday of week 4 deadline.

 Here's an example of what an email might look like:

 Subject: Continuing after week 5